• Skip to primary navigation

 Unlike when you use hard plastic molds, popsicles release easily from soft silicone molds.
 You do not need to run the mold under warm water to get the pops out.
 If you have kids, they should be able to get their own popsicles out of this mold without needing help.

-How to Make Watermelon Popsicles
+How to Make Watermelon Mango Popsicles

 The first step in making watermelon ice lollies is washing and cutting your fresh fruit.
 Peel and chop one mango, 2 cups of watermelon, and 1.5 cups of pineapple.
 Gather your popsicle molds, a spatula, and a food processor, and you are ready to begin.